 What are they?

 Eyelid malpositions are changes to the correct position of the eyelids, upper or lower.
-These changes are frequent, affecting the normal appearance of the eyelids and may cause visual problems in certain cases.
+These changes are frequent and affect the normal appearance of the eyelids.
+They may cause visual problems in certain cases.

 Depending on the type of eyelid malposition, a patient's symptoms may be different.
 If it affects the axis vision, ptosis may cause a reduction of the visual field.
 Patients with entropion may feel rubbing against the eye's surface, eye watering, irritation or if it causes corneal lesions it may affect the vision.